 Pay close attention to what you apply on your baby’s skin

-As mentioned in the 3-step-process, you can use safe and mild ingredients such as coconut oil, olive oil or a baby-safe massage oil on your baby’s skin.
-But stay away from any ingredients that may be a little harsher on your baby’s skin, even if these are natural products.
+Use safe and extremely mild products on your baby’s skin at this time.
+Stay away from any ingredients that may be a little harsher on your baby’s skin, including home remedies.